 in the late spring for the current year's schedule.
 The Town also published 5 year plans for gravel and paved road maintenance and repavement.
 Those can be found on our Town Plans page

 Contractors perform many maintenance services during the summer, including: painting road lines and other pavement markings, filling road cracks, mowing roadside grass and weeds, removing large trees, spreading liquid calcium chloride for dust control, and installing guardrail.

 Roadside ditching is another important and common summer maintenance job.
 Ditching is important to protect the road bed, to keep water off of the road surface (and from icing in the winter) and to keep water flowing towards its ultimate destination.

 In the winter, highway crews concentrate on keeping roadways clear and safe.
-For the winter season, the highway department has two people on duty at night to monitor road conditions and to clear town and school properties for the morning commute.
+For the winter season, the highway department has two people on duty at night to monitor road conditions.
 During any given storm there are nine trucks out on the road plowing.
 Crews are often working as early as 3 a.m. to make roads safe for morning travel.
-The department spreads around 2,000 tons of salt any given year on three different salt truck routes.
+The department spreads around 2,000 tons of salt any given year.
 Ongoing work to keep the fire hydrants and bridges (Bridge Street - Snowbridge Road) clear is also necessary.